lazy-nerd/wsl2-install-docker/README.md

 What's the difference?

  - add user to docker group
- - startup script in .bashrs if dockerd is not running upon login
+ - startup script in .bashrс if dockerd is not running upon login
  - ...more in the future...

 ⚠️ This script is still under construction 🚧